-Israeli born pianist Ohad Ben-Ari performed at age 12 with the Israeli Philharmonic Orchestra.
-The following year he was already enrolled as a student at the Tel-Aviv University, where he studied piano with the legendary Pnina Salzman and composition with Joseph Dorfman.
-Ohad has won numerous top prizes at international competitions, among them the ARD Competition (Munich) and the coveted Arthur Rubinstein Master Competition (Tel-Aviv).
-As a result, he received many invitations to appear as soloist with orchestras around the world.
+Israeli-born Ohad Ben-Ari’s career has begun when he was 12 years old with performances as a soloist with the Israeli Philharmonic Orchestra and the Israeli Chamber Orchestra.
+The following year, Ohad was officially enrolled as a student at the Tel-Aviv University, where he studied piano and composition, and later also conducting and scoring.
+As a pianist, Ohad has won numerous top prizes at international competitions, among them the ARD Competition and the coveted Arthur Rubinstein Master Competition.
+As a result, he received many invitations to appear as a soloist with Orchestras and with chamber music ensembles all around the world.

 “Can you imagine a sound you’ve never heard?”-Kabbalistic Paraphrase